Use appropriate metric prefixes to write the following measuremen... | Channels for Pearson+

 Textbook QuestionTextbook Question

-Use appropriate metric prefixes to write the following measurements without use of exponents: d.
-1.81×10-2 s
+Use appropriate metric prefixes to write the following measurements without use of exponents: g.
+5.1×102 cm

 Verified Solution